Michael Richards: 2006–2012: Laugh Factory incident and aftermath

-The incident was parodied on several TV shows, including Mad TV, Family Guy, South Park, Extras, and Monday Night Raw.
-In an episode of Curb Your Enthusiasm, Richards appeared as himself and poked fun at the incident.
-In 2008, rapper Wale referenced the incident and used recordings of the incident, as well as Richard's apology, in the song "The Kramer" on the The Mixtape About Nothing album.
-In a 2012 episode of Seinfeld's web series Comedians in Cars Getting Coffee, Richards explained that the outburst still haunted him, and was a major reason for his retirement from stand-up.
+Richards's popularity among the general public declined after the tape was released.
+A Gallup poll conducted in late November found that only 41 percent of Americans still held a favorable view of Richards.
+By contrast, other Seinfeld cast members' favorability ratings were in the 70s and 80s.
+The same poll also found that 45 percent of non-whites expressed a negative view of Richards due to the incident.
+The incident was parodied on several TV shows, including Mad TV, Family Guy, South Park, Extras, Monday Night Raw and Smiling Friends.
+In the ninth episode of the seventh season of Curb Your Enthusiasm, Richards appeared as himself and poked fun at the incident.
+In 2008, rapper Wale referenced the incident and used recordings of the incident as well as Richards's apology, in the song "The Kramer" on The Mixtape About Nothing album.

-Comedian Paul Mooney also cited the incident as a key factor leading to his decision to remove the racial slur from his own live performances.
+One year after the incident, Richards voiced the character Bud Ditchwater in the animated film Bee Movie, which starred and was produced by Jerry Seinfeld.
+In 2009, Richards and the other main Seinfeld cast members appeared in the seventh season of Curb Your Enthusiasm.
+In 2012, he appeared in the comedy web series Comedians in Cars Getting Coffee, hosted by Seinfeld, in which he remarked on the 2006 incident.
+In the episode, Richards explained that the outburst still haunted him and was a major reason for his retirement from stand-up.